-Commendable increase in new car sales in the UK is one of the key factors proliferating the hybrid additive manufacturing machines market trends over 2022-2028.
-As per the SMMT (Society of Motor Manufacturers and Traders)’s data, registrations of new vehicles stood at 141,583 in the country, an appreciable increase from 4,321 in April 2020.
-Likewise, the rise of revolutionary technology like 3D printing for the development of complex designs and to ensure minimal wastage as compared to traditional manufacturing will also augment industry size over the coming years.
+A commendable rise in new car sales in the UK is also one of the leading factors proliferating the market trends between 2023 and 2032.
+For instance, as per the SMMT (Society of Motor Manufacturers and Traders) data, registrations of new vehicles stood at 141,583 in the country, an appreciable increase from 4,321 in April 2020.
+Likewise, the rise of revolutionary technology, such as 3D printing, for the development of complex designs and to ensure minimal wastage, as compared to traditional manufacturing, will also augment hybrid additive manufacturing machines market revenues by end of 2032.

-Based on end-use, the electronics segment will hold a major share in the hybrid additive manufacturing machines industry by 2028.
+Based on end-use, the electronics segment will contribute significant industry revenues during 2023-2032.
 This can be credited to the emergence of additive manufacturing as an effective way to cater to the needs of high-end electronics manufacturers, given its greater design freedom, low tooling costs, and accelerated time to market.
-The mounting shipment of personal computers driven by the remote working and learning trend is also a contributory factor to segmental expansion over the forecast spell.
+Additionally, a noticeable rise in the shipment of personal computers driven by the flourishing remote working and learning trends will escalate segment gains through 2032.